marciomonzon/products-management/README.md

 # How does the basic flow work?
 1) The User create/update a new Product;
-2) After the Product is created and save into DB, a new event is sent to the Message Broker (Rabbit MQ);
+2) After the Product is created/updated and save the changes into the DB, a new event is sent to the Message Broker (Rabbit MQ);
-3) The Notification Email Worker gets the Event of the Product created and sends a new e-mail (sending simulation);
+3) The Notification Email Worker gets the Event of the Product created/updated and sends a new e-mail (sending simulation);